AST SpaceMobile, Inc. Announce - GuruFocus.com

-AST SpaceMobile, Inc. (NASDAQ: ASTS) (the “Company” or “AST SpaceMobile”) announced today the launch of a public offering of 12,000,000 shares of its Class A common stock, par value $0.0001 per share (the “Class A Common Stock”), in an underwritten public offering.
+AST SpaceMobile, Inc. (NASDAQ: ASTS) (the “Company” or “AST SpaceMobile”) announced today the pricing and upsizing of its previously announced public offering of its Class A common stock, par value $0.0001 per share (the “Class A Common Stock”), in an underwritten public offering.
+The Company has agreed to sell 12,500,000 shares of Class A Common Stock for gross proceeds of approximately $59.4 million.
 The Company intends to use the net proceeds of the offering for general corporate purposes, including expected cash payments related to launch services and related additional equipment and services in the third quarter of 2023.

-The underwriter intends to offer the shares of Class A Common Stock from time to time for sale in one or more transactions on Nasdaq, in the over-the-counter market, through negotiated transactions or otherwise at market prices prevailing at the time of sale, at prices related to prevailing market prices or at negotiated prices.
+The underwriter will offer the shares of Class A Common Stock from time to time for sale in one or more transactions on Nasdaq, in the over-the-counter market, through negotiated transactions or otherwise at market prices prevailing at the time of sale, at prices related to prevailing market prices or at negotiated prices.
+The offering is expected to close on June 30, 2023, subject to customary closing conditions.

-The Company will grant the underwriter a 30-day option to purchase up to an additional 1,800,000 shares of Class A common stock.
+The Company has granted the underwriter a 30-day option to purchase up to an additional 1,875,000 shares of Class A common stock.

 Barclays is acting as sole book-running manager and underwriter for the offering.